code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

     ``` plaintext
     Y29kZW5vdGZvdW5kOnA0NTV3MHJk
     ```
-3. The authorization method and a space i.e. <kbd>"Basic "</kbd> is then put before the encoded string.
+3. The authorization method and a space (<kbd>"Basic "</kbd>) is then put before the encoded string.

     ``` plaintext
-    Authorization: Basic Y29kZW5vdGZvdW5kOnA0NTV3MHJk
+    Basic Y29kZW5vdGZvdW5kOnA0NTV3MHJk
     ```

 Instead of writing custom code to create and check the HTTP authorization header we will configure Spring WS to do the work for us.
 The below example illustrates how a client and server can be configured to apply basic access authentication using Spring-WS, Spring Boot and Maven.